qingfengxia/SpaceClaim_API_NeutronicsTools/Dagmc_Toolbox/DevNote_DAGMC_SpaceClaim.md

 If goemetry is imported from other CAD software, there may be an `@id` attribute for body

-### Imprint
+### Imprint in batch mode

-Select all bodies and imprint, it is a command with several iteration Body has a method `public void Imprint(	Body other )`
+Select all bodies and imprint, it is a command with several iterations needs user interaction, Body has a method `public void Imprint(	Body other )`

 `Accuracy.EqualVolumes(double v1, double v2)`